gusmith/ultimate-react-course/Notes.md

 #### Children prop

 Because the children are provided in props, they are created before the provider is created, so not re-rendered by the context changing.

+### Small summary

+Do:

+- find performance bottlenecks using Profiler and visual inspection (laggy UI)
+- fix those real performance issues
+- memoize expensive re-renders
+- memoize expensive calculations
+- optimise context if it has many consumers and chages often
+- memoize context value + child components
+- implement code splitting + lazy loading for SPA routes

+Don't:

+- don't optimise premnaturely
+- don't optimise anything if there is nothing to optimise
+- don't wrap all components in `memo()`
+- don't wrap all values in `useMemo()`
+- don't wrap all functions in `useCallback()`
+- don't optimise context if it is not slow and does not have many consumers